worldstrat/worldstrat/README.md

 # The WorldStrat Software Package

-This is the code repository for the WorldStrat dataset, used to generate the dataset and train several super-resolution benchmarks on it.
+This is the companion code repository for [the WorldStrat dataset](https://zenodo.org/deposit/6810792) and its article, used to generate the dataset and train several super-resolution benchmarks on it.

 # Quick Start
 Follow the Dataset Exploration notebook, or: